Blesmol/pfscf/README.md

 # The Pathfinder Society Chronicle Filler (pfscf)

-The "Pathfinder Society Chronicle Filler" (or short: pfscf) is a small command line application available for different platforms (Windows, macOS, Linux) that helps filling out chronicle sheets for the Pathfinder Roleplaying Game from [Paizo Inc](https://paizo.com).
+The "Pathfinder Society Chronicle Filler" (or short: pfscf) is a small command line application available for different platforms (Windows, macOS, Linux) that helps filling out chronicle sheets for the Pathfinder and Starfinder Roleplaying Games from [Paizo Inc](https://paizo.com).

 You can download the program in the [Releases section](https://github.com/Blesmol/pfscf/releases).